huggablehacker/Collatz-Frontier-Foundation/README.md

 No Python required.
 Download the pre-built package, double-click `launch_worker.bat`, enter the network URL when prompted, and you're contributing.

-To build the package yourself:
-1. Install Python from python.org (check "Add Python to PATH")
-2. Copy all `.py` files and `services/windows/` into one folder
-3. Double-click `build_windows.bat`

 See `services/windows/HOW-TO.md` for full details.

 ---